Holiday park caravan mis-selling victims speak out as European Consumer Claims steps in to help

-Victims of widespread UK holiday park 'malfeasance' report their experiences to media
+Victims of alleged UK holiday park sales mis-selling share their stories with the media

-Mike Chesworth spent his life savings on what he believed was a small holiday park property he and his wife could retire to.
-The 59 year old Lancashire delivery man says he was promised he could live in the static home all year round by the Wyre Country Park salesman when the couple handed over £180k in 2019.
+Mike Chesworth says he spent his life savings on what he believed was a small holiday park home he and his wife could retire to.
+The 59-year-old delivery driver from Lancashire says a Wyre Country Park salesperson told the couple they could live in the static home all year round when they paid £180,000 in 2019.

-Mike revealed to BBC's Panorama that instead of retiring, he has been forced into returning to work days a week, as the park only has a holiday licence, so he and his wife are actually unable to legally abide permanently in the unit.
+Mike told BBC Panorama that, instead of retiring, he has been forced back to work several days a week because the park only has a holiday licence – meaning he and his wife are not legally able to live in the unit permanently.

 Mike Chesworth.
 Heartbroken